EricTMN/YTControlsMC/README.md

 https://papermc.io/downloads

-After downloading the server jar file which might look like. `paper-1.21.8-4.jar` *Numbers may vary depending on which version of paper you download, in this case, this is for Minecraft Java 1.21.8*
+After downloading the server jar file which might look like. `paper-1.21.8-4.jar`

+*Numbers may vary depending on which version of paper you download, in this case, this is for Minecraft Java 1.21.8*

-2. After downloading, going to your file explorer, create a new folder for your Minecraft server, in this example, we will use the name `Our Server`
+2. After downloading, going to your file explorer, create a new folder for your Minecraft server.

 3. Simply put the server jar file into this newly created folder.